thesavvydevops/aws-proton-cloudformation-sample-templates/environment-templates/fargate-env/README.md

 ## Description

-This template creates a VPC with two public and private subnets across two availability zones.
+..This template creates a VPC with two public and private subnets across two availability zones.
 The VPC includes an Internet Gateway and a managed NAT Gateway in each public subnet as well as VPC Route Tables that allow for communication between the public and private subnets.

 It also deploys an ECS cluster to group your fargate tasks and services.
 An ECS task execution role is created to allow tasks to pull container images from an ECR private repository, and send container logs to CloudWatch Logs.
 In order to support Service Discovery, we also create a private namespace based on DNS, which is visible only inside the VPC.